Language-Research-Technology/ldaca-website/content/news/posts/CAREful_FAIRness/index.md

 {{< image Src="/CAREful-FAIRness/Credit - ARDC_D-Hannah_Hass&I—Symposium-Afternoon_June24 - LR163.jpg" Alt="ID-Gov panellists and audience" Desc="Jenny Fewster and Robert McLellan" Title="Panellists and audience" Ref="ARDC/David Hannah">}}

 #### Robert McLellan

 Robert, a Gooreng Gooreng descendant from the Wide Bay region, is a community researcher, director and governance practitioner.
-He is an Industry Fellow at the University of Queensland and Senior Program Manager for Language Data Commons of Australia (LDaCA), and a strong advocate for truth telling and speaking up for Aboriginal rights, justice and economic advancement.
+He is an Industry Fellow at the [University of Queensland](https://www.uq.edu.au/) and Senior Program Manager for the Language Data Commons of Australia (LDaCA), and a strong advocate for truth telling and speaking up for Aboriginal rights, justice and economic advancement.
 Dedicated to authentic inclusion of First Nations voices, Robert is passionate about revitalising Indigenous languages and cultures, and building culturally inclusive, honourable and cohesive communities.

 #### Jenny Fewster

-With over 20 years' experience in collecting, managing and disseminating research and cultural heritage data and resources, Jenny is passionate about delivering quality research infrastructure and data to meet the diverse needs of HASS and Indigenous researchers and data custodians.
-She is the Director, HASS and Indigenous Research Data Commons for the Australian Research Data Commons (ARDC).
+With over 20 years' experience in collecting, managing and disseminating research, and cultural heritage data and resources, Jenny is passionate about delivering quality research infrastructure and data to meet the diverse needs of HASS and Indigenous researchers and data custodians.
+She is the Director, [HASS and Indigenous Research Data Commons](https://ardc.edu.au/hass-and-indigenous-research-data-commons/) for the Australian Research Data Commons ([ARDC](https://ardc.edu.au/)).

 <br>